Blogs Blogs

 Refined rate filings and flexible underwriting criteria can help reflect the increased claims costs, especially for products like construction materials, auto parts, and repair services.
 Switching to agile pricing models is a must for insurers to quickly adapt to changing market dynamics.

-Many Insurance providers are investing in Artificial Intelligence (AI) and Machine Learning (ML) adoption to improve risk assessment, create flexible premium adjustments, and develop smart pricing strategies that work in real-time, based on evolving economic conditions
+Many Insurance providers are investing in Artificial Intelligence (AI) and Machine Learning (ML) adoption to improve risk assessment, create flexible premium adjustments, and develop a smart insurance pricing strategy that works in real-time, based on evolving economic conditions.

 • Product Innovation and Enhanced Coverage Flexibility